 1.2 The Access to Information and Privacy Coordinator

 The PSC has a single ATIP Coordinator who is responsible and accountable for the development, coordination and implementation of effective policies, guidelines, systems and procedures to enable the efficient processing of requests under the Act.

-The Coordinator is also responsible for related policies, systems and procedures emanating from the Act, such as the government's policy on information collection and Public Opinion Research.
+The Coordinator is also responsible for related policies, systems and procedures emanating from the Act.

 The activities of the Coordinator include: